 Once logged in as an admin user, select the Administration link at the top right of your screen.
 You should be taken straight to the Manage Challenges page, but if not, select the Challenges link at the top of the screen.

-The following data sets are available for download in .xlsx format from the challenge dashboard:
+This page shows headline stats for the site.
+The following data sets are available for download in .xlsx format:

 - All ideas (title, description, username of submitter, date, average rating, number of ratings, number of comments, list of tags, moderation state) sorted by either creation date, average rating or number of comments.
 Each .xlsx file contains the same data and the only difference is how it is sorted, so you only have to download one of these.